Global Exchange Lecture Courses

 80% of the allocated funding will be transferred to organizers approximately four months prior to the start of the course.
 EMBO must be notified of any significant changes to the course budget and/or scientific programme after its initially approval.

 Once the final documentation has been approved by EMBO, the remaining funds (up to 20% of the allocated funding) will be transferred.
 The following documentation has to be submitted to EMBO within six months following the end date of the lecture course.
 Failure to do so will result in the final payment being forfeited.

 - Short report (1-2 pages) about the lecture course, including a short scientific overview, participants' reaction to the location and organization, and any other relevant comments;

-- Final financial statement, including all income and expenditure for the practical course.
-(Please note that receipts, including those of travel grant awardees, must be retained by the organizer for five years after the practical course, for possible auditing.)
+- Final financial statement, which should include all income and expenditure for the lecture course.
+(Please note that the organizer must retain receipts for ten years after the lecture course, for possible auditing);

-- Statistics – total number of applicants, and number gender, nationality and country of residence of academia & industry participants and speakers.
+- Statistics: total number of applicants, and number, gender, nationality and/or country of residence of academia & industry participants and of instructors speakers;

 - Programme and/or abstract book (preferably electronic);

-- Participants' questionnaires - participants submit their feedback to the online EMBO system.
+- Participants' questionnaires: participants submit their feedback using the online EMBO questionnaire.
 Results will subsequently be shared anonymously with organizers.

-- List of travel grant awardees, including name, institute, country and amount awarded.
+- If applicable: List of travel grant awardees, including name, institute, country of residence and amount awarded.

 Advertising & co-funding

 The lecture course must be entitled an EMBO Global Exchange Lecture Course.
 All materials must include the EMBO logo prominently.
 The website and poster must also include the EMBO Global Exchange Lecture Course stamp.
 The EMBO Press logo must be included as a sponsor on the website.
 Co-sponsors can be acknowledged (e.g. "EMBO Global Exchange Lecture Course on XYZ, with co-sponsorship from ABC") on the global exchange lecture course website, but cannot be mentioned in the title of the event on the EMBO Calendar of Events